iWriteGigs

 A We are uncertain about the generalizability of the results.

-B We can generalize the results of the study to all Americans.
+B We can generalize the results of the study only to Americans with adverse childhood experiences.

 C The results are incorrect because the study did not use a random sample.